Futurity (horse competition)

-To be eligible, a horse usually must be entered in a specific competition well in advance.
-Sometimes a nomination is made several months ahead of time, at the beginning of a competition year, but more often a horse must be nominated as a foal, or even prior to birth.
+Typically, to be eligible, a horse usually must be entered in a specific competition well in advance.
+Sometimes a nomination is made several months ahead of time, at the beginning of a competition year, but often a horse must be nominated as a foal, or even prior to birth.
 The owners of the horse make periodic payments to keep the animal eligible for the futurity competition, then pay a final entry fee to actually compete.
 Purses are usually larger than other, similarly-situated non-futurity races.

 In some cases, horses may be nominated later than the usual deadline, but the owner of the horse must pay an extra fee to do so.
 If a horse is sold between the time of nomination and the competition, the nomination usually stays with the horse so long as the new owner continues to make eligibility payments.

 Purpose

 The purpose of futurities in general is to identify and promote the best young horses in a given discipline.
 Futurities are common in performance disciplines such as horse racing, as well as in sport horse competition for jumpers and dressage horses.
 They are also seen in western-style events such as barrel racing, reining, and cutting.
 Various horse breed registries also offer futurity events to encourage breeding and development of young horses across multiple events open to a specific breed.

 In the UK, a program designed to develop the best young horses in that nation for Olympic-level disciplines uses a futurity system from foaling year through age five.
 Nominees are evaluated at the beginning of the competition year and monitored throughout the season.
 Owners of these horses have access to expert nutrition and veterinary advice as part of the program.
 Competition does not begin until later in the summer to allow late-developing horses a fair chance in competition with their age cohort.
 Horses are thoroughly evaluated and developed to succeed from local amateur to international levels.